Anxiety Relief through Aromatherapy

-I’ve got a great DIY project for you – making your own microwavable aromatherapy bean bags!
-In this article, I’ll show you step-by-step how to choose the right fabric and filling, sew the bean bag pouches, add aromatherapy essential oils, and heat and use your bean bags.
+I have a great DIY project to share with you – making your own microwavable aromatherapy bean bags!
+In this tutorial, I will walk you through each step, from choosing the right fabric and filling material, to sewing the pouches, adding aromatherapy essential oils, and how to heat and enjoy your bean bags.

 Plus, I’ll share tips on caring for and reusing them.
 Get ready to relax and unwind with these soothing bean bags you can make at home.